The flowers of a Bird of Paradise stay true to their name and resemble a bird. They are exotic, unique, and a treat for the eyes.

 - Get as close to the base as possible while cutting and remove any dead stems, leaves, or foliage.

 - Make sure to be mindful about not harming any healthy foliage.

 But wait!
 Before the beauty fades away, you can use the vibrant flowers as a gift to make your special one happy.

 The cut flower bouquet can last up to a week under indirect light and room temperature.

 Health Considerations to Keep in Mind

-According to ASPCA, the Bird of Paradise (Strelitzia) flower is toxic to cats, dogs, and horses as it contains Gastrointestinal irritants.
+According to ASPCA, the Bird of Paradise flower is toxic to cats, dogs, and horses as it contains gastrointestinal irritants.

-Bird of Paradise leaves contains hydrocyanic acid, while the fruits and seeds have toxic tannins, which cause nausea, vomiting, and drowsiness in pets.
+Its leaves contain hydrocyanic acid, while the fruits and seeds have toxic tannins, which cause nausea, vomiting, and drowsiness in pets.